openhwgroup/cve2/doc/03_reference/cosim.rst

 Traps are separated into two categories, synchronous and asynchronous.
 Synchronous traps are caused by a particular instruction's execution (e.g. an illegal instruction).
 Asynchronous traps are caused by external interrupts.
-Note that in Ibex error responses to both loads and store produce a synchronous trap so the co-simulation system has the same behaviour.
+Note that in CVE2 error responses to both loads and store produce a synchronous trap so the co-simulation system has the same behaviour.

 A synchronous trap is associated with a particular instruction and prevents that instruction from completing its execution.
 That instruction doesn't retire, but is still made visible on the RVFI.